ChrisLaRocque/astrofolio/src/content/projects/porting-larocque-dev-from-nuxt-to-gatsby.md

 ---
 title: Porting LaRocque.dev from Nuxt to Gatsby
-description: I wanted to compare performance between the two platforms.
+description: How to migrate a Nuxt app over to Gatsby.
 tech:
     [
         gatsby,